w3f/Grants-Program/applications/ismp.md

 If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview
-The Interoperable State Machine Protocol, or ISMP for short, is the product of our [research](https://research.polytope.technology/state-(machine)-proofs), proving state-proof based messaging possible and more efficient as the messages no longer need to be routed through the relay chain and can be exchanged independent of it, while still maintaining the same level of trustlessness and security.
-This protocol allows not just for messaging but also state reads of other parachains in a trustless and secure manner.
+The Interoperable State Machine Protocol, or ISMP for short, is the product of our [research](https://research.polytope.technology/state-(machine)-proofs) in to state proofs.
+We show that state-proof based interoperability is possible and more efficient as the messages no longer need to be routed through the relay chain and can be exchanged independent of it, while still maintaining the same level of trustlessness and security.
+This protocol allows not just for messaging but also [state reads of other parachains](https://github.com/paritytech/polkadot/issues/5087) in a trustless and secure manner.

 Polkadot’s goal is to facilitate seamless interoperability between parachains and external chains.
 It does so by providing a fully programmable L1 environment as well as highly efficient light client proofs so other chains can validate it’s consensus cheaply.